Monday, May. 20, 2013

 OFFICIAL TRAILER

-Tessa Morrison
+Written by Tessa Morrison

-1. Ben Furse on said:
+• Ben Furse

 “Don’t shoot!
 I’m Gay!” that cracked me up… Looks like a classic already…

-2. Kev D. on said:
+• Kev D.

 Decent film that manages to attack the subject matter WITHOUT coming across liker a Troma movie… which is nice.
 There’s a fine line between ZMD and Poultrygeist… but you DO NOT want to cross that line.